 Data Layout Formats

-The data layout format describes the storage mode of multi-dimensional tensors in memory in deep learning.
+A data layout format describes how a multi-dimensional tensor is stored in memory in deep learning.

 Common data formats include ND, NHWC, and NCHW, which assign specific service semantics to each axis of a tensor.

-In addition to the NHWC and NCHW formats, there are some special proprietary data formats, such as FRACTAL_NZ (also called NZ), NC1HWC0, FRACTAL_Z, NDC1HWC0, and FRACTAL_Z_3D.
+In addition to the NHWC and NCHW formats, there are several special proprietary data formats, such as FRACTAL_NZ (NZ for short), NC1HWC0, FRACTAL_Z, NDC1HWC0, and FRACTAL_Z_3D.
 These formats are introduced to meet the high-performance computing requirements of the Cube Unit in the AI Core.
-By optimizing the memory layout, these formats can improve the computing efficiency.
-You can see the specific application of these formats when developing related operators using matrix multiplication and convolution APIs.
+By optimizing the memory layout, these formats can improve the computational efficiency.
+Their specific applications can be observed when you develop related operators using matrix multiplication and convolution APIs.

 • ND, NHWC, and NCHW

-The data layout format was initially used to represent the storage mode of images in memory.
+Data layout formats were originally used to represent how images are stored in memory.
 Common formats include ND, NHWC, and NCHW.
-Generally, all tensors are N-dimensional (ND).
-NHWC and NCHW assign specific service semantics to each axis of a four-dimensional tensor, such as height, width, and number of channels.
+Generally, all tensors are n-dimensional (ND).
+NHWC and NCHW assign specific service semantics to each axis of a four-dimensional tensor, such as height, width, and channels.

-The main difference between NHWC and NCHW is the position of the channel dimension.
+The main difference between NHWC and NCHW lies in the placement of the channel dimension:

 • In NHWC format, the channel dimension is located at the last position.

-• In NCHW format, the channel dimension is located before the height and width.
+• In NCHW format, the channel dimension is located before the height and width dimensions.

 The meaning of each axis is described as follows:

-• N: Number of batches, that is, the number of images.
+• N: batch size, indicating the number of images.

-• H: Height, that is, the number of pixels in the vertical direction.
+• H: height of the image, that is, the number of pixels in the vertical direction.

-• W: Width, that is, the number of pixels in the horizontal direction.
+• W: width of the image, that is, the number of pixels in the horizontal direction.

-As shown in Figure 1, for an RGB image, the pixel values of each channel are clustered in sequence as RRRRRRGGGGGGBBBBBB with the NCHW layout.
-However, with the NHWC layout, the pixel values are interleaved as RGBRGBRGBRGBRGBRGB.
+As shown in Figure 1, for an RGB image, the pixel values of each channel are clustered in sequence as RRRRRRGGGGGGBBBBBB with the NCHW format.
+However, with the NHWC format, the pixel values are interleaved as RGBRGBRGBRGBRGBRGB.

 Figure 1 Example of NCHW and NHWC storage